ShionMing/shiweiwu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi, I'm Shiwei Wu, a second-year Master student at the School of Artificial Intelligence at Sun Yat-sen University (SYSU), supervised by [Prof. Zhenhui Peng](https://zhenhuipeng.com/).
 Currently my research focuses on **Creativity Support, Human-AI Collabration, Conversational Search, and Visualization**.
 Now, I am looking for co-authors and a PhD position.
-Please see my [CV]() for more details.
+Please see my [CV](docs/shiweiwu_cv.pdf) for more details.

 # 🔥 News
-- *2025.04.10*: &nbsp;🎉🎉 One work on creative support tool and one work on human-AI collaboration submitted to UIST25.
 - *2025.03.26*: &nbsp;🎉🎉 One paper: "Exploring the Usage of Generative AI for Group Project-Based Offline Art Courses in Elementary Schools" is accepted to **CSCW 2025**.
 Congrat to Zhiqing Wang, Haoxiang Fan, Qiaoyi Chen, Yongqi Liang, and Zhenhui Peng
-- *2025.01.21*: &nbsp;🎉🎉 Tinghua Intern.
+- *2025.01.21*: &nbsp;🎉🎉 Tsinghua Intern.
-- *2025.01.17*: &nbsp;🎉🎉 One work on online community conversational search sumitted to IJHCS.
 - *2024.11.23*: &nbsp;🎉🎉 One paper: "ComViewer: An Interactive Visual Tool to Help Viewers Seek Social Support in Online Mental Health Communities" is accepted to **CSCW 2025**.
 Thanks to Prof.Zhenhui Peng, Prof.Chuhan Shi, and Mingxiang Wang.
 - *2024.03.16*: &nbsp;🎉🎉 One paper: "Understanding the Features of Text-Image Posts and Their Received Social Support in Online Grief Support Communities." is accepted to **ICWSM 2024**.
 Congrat to Shuailin Li, Tianjian Liu, Han Zhang, Qingyu Guo, and Prof.Zhenhui Peng